 Top off your emergency fund

+The holidays typically mean splurging, but don’t let that result in depleting your emergency fund.
 Give yourself and your family the gift of an emergency fund.
-We typically suggest you set aside three to six months of your monthly spending, but everyone’s situation is different.
-To help determine what’s right for you, we suggest you read Build the Emergency Fund That’s Right for You.
-Our recommendation is to keep your emergency fund in a low-risk, liquid account such as a money market fund or savings account – do not invest your emergency fund in the market!
+We typically suggest you set aside three to six months of your monthly spending at all times.
+However, everyone’s situation is different, so to help determine what’s right for you , we suggest you read Build the Emergency Fund That’s Right for You.
+Our recommendation is to keep your emergency fund in a low-risk, liquid account such as a money market fund or savings account.
+In other words, do not invest your emergency fund in the market.

 Harvest your losses to lower your tax bill